JakobKrzyston/Feedback_Magnitude_Pruning/README.md

 ```
 python3 feedback_magnitude_pruning.py
 ```
-The parameters (bits, conv filters, dense nodes, sparsity and sparsity decay parameters, are in the top of the .py file.
+The parameters (bits, conv filters, dense nodes, sparsity and sparsity decay parameters) are in the top of the .py file.

 ### Notes